Hyundai Veloster: Hyundai Veloster Zombie Survival Machine concept (2013)

-Veloster Rally Sport Canadian Edition (2016)

-The Veloster Rally Sport Canadian Edition is a limited Canadian version available only for the 2016 model-year.

-The vehicle is available only in the RS Silver paint colour.
-It features the same engine as the Rally Edition combined with the 6-speed manual, 7-speed automatic DCT transmission, the Base model body, 17" 5-spoke wheels, and a carbon fibre body-color hood and full-metal roof to save weight.
-The Rally Sport is visually identifiable from a standard Base model only by the wheels, larger 225-50R17 tires, small silver Turbo emblems on the lower rear quarter panels behind the doors, and a black Turbo emblem on the rear hatch.

-The interior of the vehicle is unchanged from the standard Base model.

-In terms of performance, the Rally Sport Canadian Edition has no significant performance differences when compared to the standard Turbo counterpart.
-The Rally Sport Canadian Edition does feature the same retuned suspension and calibrated driver selectable power-steering for stiffer steering response as the Rally Edition.

 Powertrain

-USA and Australian models include Veloster Gamma 1.6 GDi, Veloster Turbo 1.6 TCi GDi (204PS), while European models include the Gamma 1.6 GDi and Veloster Turbo GDi (186PS).
+USA and Australian models include Veloster Gamma 1.6 GDi, Veloster Turbo 1.6 TCi GDi (204PS), while European models include the Gamma 1.6 MPi and Veloster Turbo GDi (186PS).

 Safety

 Euro NCAP test results for a LHD, 3-door hatchback variant on a 2011 registration:

-Production
+Recalls

 Hyundai recalled certain model year 2012 Veloster vehicles manufactured from November 1, 2011, through April 17, 2012 and equipped with panoramic sunroofs, for possible weakened sunroof during installation at the factory.
 The safety recall began on January 22, 2013.
 In addition, model year 2012 Veloster vehicles manufactured from July 2, 2011, through February 27, 2012 and equipped with manual transmissions were recalled for binding of parking brake components caused by moisture and road grime.

 Motorsports

-Rhys Millen drove a version of Veloster race car with a 2-litre engine rated 500 hp with all wheel drive in the Summer X Games during 2011 US Rallycross Championship Series.
-The partnership between Rhys Millen Racing and Hyundai Motor America continued for 2012 Global RallyCross Championship season.
+Rhys Millen drove a Veloster rallycross car with a 2-liter engine producing 500 hp and 600 lbft of torque with a 6-speed sequential transmission and all wheel drive in the Summer X Games during the 2011 US Rallycross Championship Series.
+The partnership between Rhys Millen Racing and Hyundai Motor America continued for the 2012 Global RallyCross Championship season.
 After Hyundai had announced it would no longer participate in North American motorsports, the 2011 Hyundai Veloster Global RallyCross race cars went on sale starting January 1, 2013.